If you’re looking for some fun ways to introduce your child to basic ideas of science then here are 5 Fun Science Experiments For Kids To Try At Home.

 Now watch and see what happens to the colour of the cabbage!

 You Might Also Enjoy 18 Easy Science Experiments Perfect for Preschoolers

 #3.
 Non-Newtonian Fluid Experiment

 Learn all about non-Newtonian fluids including ketchup, silly putty and quicksand in our Non-Newtonian Fluid Experiment.

 All you need is some cornstarch, some water and if you want to add food colouring for a bit of fun you can.

 #4.
 Make Your Own Slime!

 In our easy Make Slime home experiment, you get to make your own polymers!
 You will need some white liquid glue, borax powder and some food colouring if you like it green!

-You may also like to Watch How to Make Slime
+You Might Also Enjoy Watch: How to Make Slime

 #5.
 Pepper and Water Science Magic Trick